astropy/pyvo/docs/pyvo/vo.rst

-It is typically not necessary to understand the details of the VO standards or the underlying architecture of the VO in order to use PyVO and access remote data; feel free to skip to the section on "Getting Started".
+It is typically not necessary to understand the details of the VO standards or the underlying architecture of the VO in order to use PyVO and access remote data; feel free to skip to the section on :ref:`getting-started`.
 However, if you are completely new to the concepts of the VO, or you encounter something you don't understand, you can read on for an overview of VO services.

 .. _about-data-disc: